ctrl-exec - Security Operations

 exit 0

-Note that SIGHUP from update-ctrl-exec-serial clears rate-limit state in the agent's connection limiter, not in this hook's state file.
+Note that the SIGHUP sent by the built-in rotate handler clears rate-limit state in the agent's connection limiter, not in this hook's state file.
 The two mechanisms are independent.

 CA Compromise Recovery